 with the community safety who have, amongst other things, created a new drug crime process for ABCs to tackle ASB in Hook. element to identify those youths involved in offending.
 Reports of ASB reduced significantly during the reporting year.

 Output 2

 Output 3

 Output 4

-In year impact ported ASB in the 2019-20 reporting year of around 500 re reported the previous year in the strategic assessment.
+In year impact · poorted ASB in the 2019-20 reporting year of around 500 e reported the previous year in the strategic assessment.

 Priority Domestic Abuse Strategic Assessment Narrative Reporting of domestic abuse offences has increased by 14% this strategic period.
-While this can be seen as positive, one third of victims are repeats and there has been an increase in the number of violence with inju- offences.
-Insert below hov or partners work v you worked in partnership over 2019/20 to tac with. kle the above priority, include details of any specific projects Victims Daily N sk offenders being tracked and managed by NPT and offenders discussed in partnership at the VO lanagement Meeting has district level oversight o g having oversight of the most vulnerable balances work well within Hart & Rushmoor.
+While this can be seen as positive, one third of victims are repeats and there has been an increase in the number of violence with injury offences.

+Insert below how you worked in partnership over 2019/20 to tackle the above priority, include details of any specific projects or partners work with.

+- Worked with IDVAs from Aura New Dawn in an initiative to help police with medium risk victims - Safe at Home beat surgeries - Social media campaigns locally (now we have Facebook) - High Risk offenders being tracked and managed by NPT - Victims and offenders discussed in partnership at the VOG to ensure a full suite of options are considered - Daily Management Meeting has district level oversight of all domestic incidents, with the monthly Tactical Planning Meeting having oversight of the most vulnerable

+Output 1 Daily district management meetings (DMM) and the monthly Tactical planning Meeting (TPM) processes link in to the monthly VOG process.
+Impact The District review all domestic incidents from the previous 24 hours each (week day) morning.
+From that meeting those offenders or victims who appear to require closer attention are reviewed.
+NPT can then signpost to relevant agencies or become involved themselves.
+The highest risk victims and offenders are managed through the MARAC process, but the monthly District TPM provides a safety net to capture those people who do not reach the MARAC criteria but who we assess as requiring additional attention.
+The pre-VOG process also captures these people so that they can be discussed at the monthly VOG.
+It is my assessment that these checks and balances work well within Hart & Rushmoor.
 Output 2 "Safe at Home" initiative Impact A Force initiative to provide visible police surgeries, supported by Aura New Dawn, at supermarkets so that silent victims of abuse at home can raise concerns at potentially (especially through the lockdown) the only time they might be free to do so.